mikekaminsky/dbt-helper/README.md

 # Open the source version of the model
 $ dbt-helper open my_model --source

+# Print model to STDOUT rather than opening in a text editor
+$ dbt-helper open my_model --print

 ```
 Understanding the flags:
 * The `--compiled` flag will open the relevant `.sql` file in the